 ICD's and its portfolio companies' businesses and financial performance could be adversely affected by political or related developments both within and outside the Middle East (which in turn could result in a general downturn in, or instability of, the UAE economy) because of the inter-relationships between the global financial markets.
-Such factors could have a material and adverse effect on the Group's business, results of operations, financial condition and prospects, and in turn affect the ability of ICD to perform its obligations in respect of any Notes.
+Such factors could have a material and adverse effect on the Group's business, results of operations, financial condition and prospects, and in turn affect the ability of ICD and, consequently, the Issuer to perform their respective obligations in respect of any Trust Certificates.